 WINTER FIRES -

-Our department recently responded to a fire as a result of what appears to have been the malfunctioning of a furnace motor.
+Furnaces: Our department recently responded to a fire due to a malfunctioning furnace motor.
 This should be a reminder to all residents to have your furnace inspected by a professional prior to the start of every heating season.

 BARBECUE SAFETY REMINDERS -

 Our small, 1 square mile town has seen its fair share of barbecue-related fires (charcoal and propane).
 The adjacent photo was taken at the Shady Lane fire in July 2008, which was caused by a propane leak from a gas grill.

 In May 2010, the United States Fire Administration ("USFA") released a report advising that an estimated 5,700 grill fires on residential properties occur annually in the U.S., resulting in an estimated average of 10 deaths, 100 injuries, and 37 million dollars in property loss.
 Over half of grill fires on residential properties occur in the four months of May, June, July and August, and almost half of these fires occur during the hours of 5pm - 8pm.
 In addition, 32% of grill fires on residential properties start on patios, terraces, screened-in porches or courtyards, while an additional 24% start on exterior balconies and unenclosed porches.
 Finally, propane is the power source in 69% of these fires.